GilsonLabUCSD/pAPRika/docs/workflow.rst

 Running a Simulation
 --------------------

-*pAPRika* provides wrappers with the ``Simulate`` module for a number of MD engines enabling us to run the simulations in python.
+`paprika` provides wrappers with the ``Simulate`` module for a number of MD engines enabling us to run the simulations in python.

 .. code :: python